vnwal001/MyTestFolder/HW2-report.md

 - `if(length(value) < 7, value.replace(/–/,""), value)`  (Remove the symbol "–" for single year values)
 - `value.replace(/[a-zA-Z ]+/, '')`  (Remove all letters and spaces)
 - `value.replace("()", "")`  (Remove empty parentheses)
+- `if(length(value) < 9, value.replace("(", "").replace(")", ""), value)`  (Again remove perenthesis for columns with single year value, this was done to catch the new values after alphabets have been removed, their index now falls with range)
+- `if(length(value) < 7, value.replace(/–/,""),value)`  (Again remove the symbol (–) for single year values, this was done to catch the new values after alphabets have been removed, their index now falls with range)
-- I also performed a custom facet by blank (null or empty string) and found 4 blank rows to delete in the YEAR column.
+- I also performed a custom facet by blank (null or empty string), I found 4 blank rows and deleted matching rows on the YEAR Column

 iii.
 Create new columns "startYear" and "endYear".

 **Answer:**
 I transformed the Year column to split it into startYear and endYear:

-- `if(length(value) < 7, value.replace(value, "(" + value + /–/ + value + ")"), value)`  (Transform single year values)
+- `if(length(value) < 7, value.replace(value,"(" + value + /–/ + value + ")"),value)`
+  This to transform all the single year values to this format, (xxxx-xxxx)
-- I split the Year column into two by index length of 5.
+- I split the Year column in 2 by index lenght of 5 each, the result was 2 columns, Year 1 with format (xxxx and Year 2 with format, –xxxx
+- I Renamed column YEAR 1 to startYear
+- I  Renamed column YEAR 2 to endYear
+- `value.replace("(", "")` To replace the open parenthesis symbol in startYear, 8,171 rows were affected
+- `grel:value.replace(/–/, "")`
+  To replace the "–" symbol in endYear, 8,166 rows were affected.
+- *I noticed 8,177 - 8,166 = 5, so I have 5 problematic rows*
-- I renamed columns accordingly and removed problematic symbols.
+- I removed the Initial Year Column

 #### 4. Create a New Column "Verdict"